-The student is not obligated to disclose their condition or present any medical documentation or absence note to the instructor as these are considered confidential information privy to the Heath Director and Personal Counselor.
-The Health Center Director will notify the student's professors informing them of the legitimate medical documentation.
+The student is not obligated to disclose their condition or present any medical documentation or absence note to the instructor as this is considered confidential information privy to the Heath Director and Personal Counselor.
+The Health Center Director will notify the student's professors of the legitimate medical documentation.

-All medical files remain confidential with the exception of relevant faculty and staff being informed if they are expected to provide accommodations or if emergency treatment may be required.
+All medical files remain confidential with the exception of relevant faculty and staff being notified if they are expected to provide accommodations.

-All communications between Health Center staff and patient is confidential, however, the Health Center Director is obliged to break confidentiality in these situations: if at risk of self-harm, at risk of harming someone else, or court order to release information.
+All communications between Health Center staff and a student automatically considered a "patient" is confidential, however, the Health Center Director is obliged to break confidentiality in these situations: if at risk of self-harm, at risk of harming someone else, or court ordered to release information.

 The medical documentation does not excuse the student from class.
-Final decision on how to proceed remains at the instructor's discretion.
+A final decision on how to proceed remains at the instructor's discretion.